apostaremczak/iris-recognition/README.md

 positional arguments:
   image                 Path to the image.
-  {identify,verify}     Program mode.If you want to identify a user based on an image, choose 'identify'; If you want to verify whether an image portraits a particular user,
+  {identify,verify}     Program mode.
+If you want to identify a user based on an image, choose 'identify'; If you want to verify whether an image portraits a particular user,
                         choose 'verify' and provide the user's ID in the next argument.

 optional arguments: